Skip to Content

 Create a new version

-Use the quote versioning flow instead of trying to force the original quote back into draft.
-BloomBoard creates a new draft version and preserves the previous one as history.
+Create the revision rather than trying to force the original back into draft.
+BloomBoard starts a new draft version and keeps the previous one as history, marked Superseded once the new version goes out.

 Update the draft version